christophihl/startupengineer/content/_repos/dat_sci_1/03_dat_acq.md

 The following steps describe how you get the bike data, which you have already used in the last session.

 The starting point is the analysis of the URL, website and product structure of your competitor.
-The URL consists of a base path and several page paths:
+The URL consists of a `base path` and several `page paths`:

 * URL Base path / Landing page / Home
   + https://www.canyon.com/en-de/